 You don't have to invest your IRA in the stock market.
 However, this depends on the type of IRA you have.
-If you have a conventional IRA with a conventional custodian (bank, broker, etc.).
-In the event of a crisis, the value of your investments will fall.
+If you have a conventional IRA with a conventional custodian (bank, broker, etc.), you may want to consider investing in gold.
+There are many reputable and reliable best gold IRA companies that can help you diversify your portfolio and protect your investments in the event of a crisis.

+For those looking for more information on gold investing, a great resource is the Gold Investing Guide which provides helpful tips and strategies for successful gold investments.
 But it's important to remember that this is only temporary.
+To get the most out of gold investing, it's important to read up on the basics and consult a Gold Investing Guide.
 The stock market has always recovered from past declines, and is likely to do so again.
 Imagine that you are concerned about the economy and, as a result, you want to transfer funds from your individual retirement account (IRA) from stocks to bonds and move to cash.
 Will you be taxed for doing that?
 You'll incur taxes only if you withdraw money from your IRA through withdrawals or distributions.

 Transaction fees or other related costs may apply when making changes to the allocation.
 These costs will vary from one IRA custodian to another.
 If you intend to sell and buy stocks frequently, doing so within an IRA offers tax advantages.
 A large gain on a stock you've owned for a short time is taxed at the short-term capital gains rate, but if you're inside an IRA, you're problem-free.